Salmane20/Embedded_Systems_Project/README.md

 ## Software Setup Instructions
 1. Create an account on Particle Cloud or ThingSpeak
 2. Flash the firmware to the Photon 20 using Particle Web IDE:
-   - Upload the TempSense.ino file
+   - Upload the `Integration/code.c` file
    - Insert your authentication tokens
    - Deploy the firmware
 3. Configure the web dashboard: